Are you *almost* ready to cycle alone and explore the world by bike?

-Welcome to Sheebes—the site that’s here to help you build your mental toughness and pursue new personal records.
+Welcome to Sheebes, the site that’s here to help you become your own best coach.

-Before you begin cycling, it’s a good idea to have a few key pieces of cycling gear to make your cycling time safe and enjoyable.
+Before you head out on your bike ride, it’s a good idea to have a few key pieces of road cycling essentials for a safe and enjoyable bike ride.

 Bike.
 If you don’t already have a bike then you’ll need to consider a bike that fits you in three main ways: